luke-jj/movie-review-api/README.md

 for ['strong passwords'](https://www.grc.com/passwords.htm) apply for the json webtoken key.

+Before starting the application ensure that you have set the necessary environment variables and your MongoDB server is up:

     export NODE_ENV=production
     export video_jwtPrivateKey=du3hf94j$jd0#jsf.s
-    export video_db=mongo+ssdf@asd.com/test?sdf
+    export video_db=mongodb://mongodb0.example.com:27017/movies?sdf

+### Populate the Database

+    node services/seed.js

+### Run the Tests

+    npm test

+All tests should pass.

+### Start The Application

-Run the npm task: `npm start` in the console in the project folder to start the web app.
+Run `npm start` from the project root folder to start the REST API.

 ## API Documentation: Endpoints